Exercises – Long Day#

 Answer

-Roots: \(1,-\frac12 + \frac12 \sqrt{7}i,-\frac12 - \frac12 \sqrt{7}i\).
-Factorized form: \((Z-1)(Z^2+Z+2)\).
+The roots are \(1,-\frac12 + \frac12 \sqrt{7}i,\) and \(-\frac12 - \frac12 \sqrt{7}i\).
+The factorized form is \((Z-1)(Z^2+Z+2)\).

-Roots: \(-1\) (with multiplicity two).
-Factorized form: \((Z+1)^2.\)
+The root is \(-1\) (with multiplicity two).
+The factorized form is \((Z+1)^2.\)

-Roots: \(2,-\frac12 + \frac12 \sqrt{5},-\frac12 - \frac12 \sqrt{5}\).
-Factorized form: \((Z-2)(Z+\frac12 - \frac12 \sqrt{5})(Z+\frac12 + \frac12 \sqrt{5})\).
+The roots are \(2,-\frac12 + \frac12 \sqrt{5},\) and \(-\frac12 - \frac12 \sqrt{5}\).
+The factorized form is \((Z-2)(Z+\frac12 - \frac12 \sqrt{5})(Z+\frac12 + \frac12 \sqrt{5})\).

 Exercise 8: Complex Roots and Factors with Real Coefficients#

 A polynomial \(p(Z) \in \mathbb{R}[Z]\) of degree four is given in the form \(Z^4+aZ^3+bZ^2+cZ+d\).
 We are informed that \(p(i)=0\) and \(p(2+i)=0\).
-Now answer the following questions:

 Question a#